 - The girls love putting them together and the best part is that they don’t need supervision from Mom!
 This gives them independence and they feel great about their accomplishments.

-- They are relatively inexpensive at $17 per crate for a one-year subscription.
+- They are relatively inexpensive if you get a subscription.

-- These kits only have one age level and are recommended for children 7 and up.
+- These kits only have one age level and are recommended for children 4-7.

 The Magic School Bus Science Club